 Table of Contents

-Probably the most important step is keeping your airOS firmware up to date.
-Using out of date firmware poses a significant risk as we have patched several security holes.
-If you would like to receive automatic notifications of new airOS firmware releases and security notices, please subscribe to the airMAX Updates Blog HERE.
-(Blog Options > Subscribe).
+One of the most important steps will be to keep your airOS firmware up to date.
+Using out of date firmware poses a significant risk as they will not include patches for identified security holes.
+If you would like to receive automatic notifications of new airOS firmware releases and security notices, please subscribe to the airMAX Updates Blog by clicking on Blog Options > Subscribe on the upper left hand side.

 NOTE: airOS devices that can reach the Internet and have valid DNS servers will show that an update is available in the Web UI, provided this feature has not been disabled.

+Restricting access is especially important for devices with public IP addresses.
 Restrict access to management interfaces such as SSH/HTTP/HTTPS via firewall or by disabling “Remote Management” on the Network tab.
-This is especially important for devices with public IP addresses.

 Another option would be to use the built-in firewall to restrict access to management interfaces.
 This example shows an airOS devices in Router mode w/ WLAN port as WAN (Internet-facing).

 Use 8+ character non-dictionary administrator passwords.
-For additional complexity, you can also change the username from ubnt.
+For additional complexity, change the username to something other than ubnt.
 Do so in the System tab.

 Symptoms of an infected device may include: